cerner/fhir.cerner.com/content/soarian/r4/foundation/other/operationoutcome.md

 OperationOutcome.issue.__code__	          | security
 OperationOutcome.issue.__details__	      | Expected scope does not match the URL.

-When a catastrophic failure occurs (i.e. database corrupted) or when required configuration is missing or invalid:
+When a catastrophic failure occurs (for example, the database is corrupt) or when a required configuration setting is missing or invalid:

 Element                                   | Value
 ------------------------------------------|------------------------------------------------------------------------------------------------------